-In March 1985, the OCAC's first Culture Center of the Taipei Economic and Cultural Office was established in San Francisco, U.S.A. to serve overseas Chinese.
-The number of the OCAC's culture centers has been increased, and a total of 17 have been established, including centers in the U.S., Canada, Brazil, the Philippines, and Australia.
+In March 1985, the OCAC's first overseas culture center (Culture Center of Taipei Economic and Cultural Office) was established in San Francisco, U.S.A. to serve overseas compatriots.
+As a result of continued efforts over the past years, there are now 16 overseas culture centers located in various cities of the U.S.A., Canada, Brazil, the Philippines, and Australia.